skyneticist/gpt-cv/README.md

 The only things you need to have ahead of time is:

- 1. An internet connection to download the two dependencies we will cover next and to send our request to the OpenAI endpoint so it can be processed and a completion can be sent back to us.
+ 1. An internet connection to download two dependencies and to send our request to the OpenAI endpoint.
  2. Python installed on your machine.
 It should be some version of Python3.
+ 3. An active OpenAI paid API subscription key.

 ---
 ### Installing Dependencies